 temporary installation made of firewood

 This one-day project spontaneously grew from an artist residency conducted in silence.
-Where medieval labyrinths compressed long pilgrimages into shorter walks to served as metaphors for solitary spiritual journeys, I wanted this version to be more like a game.
-Inviting interaction, two spiral pathways circle one another with entrances on opposite ends, and as participants move through the spiral pathway they orbit each other, eventually meeting in the middle.
+Where medieval labyrinths compressed long pilgrimages into shorter walks to served as metaphors for solitary spiritual journeys, this version is more like a game.
+Inviting interaction, two spiral pathways circle one another with entrances on opposite ends, and as participants move through the spiral pathway they orbit each other.

 Photograph by Gina Cholick